Tender, fluffy and just sweet enough, this delicious gluten free blueberry cake is wholesome enough to serve for breakfast!

 - 1/2 cup fresh blueberries

-- Preheat oven to 325 degrees F. Generously grease a 9-inch glass pie plate with butter.
+- Preheat the oven to 325 degrees F. Generously grease a 9-inch glass pie plate with butter.

 - Using a rubber spatula, gently fold in the blueberries.